openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp_gapi/README.md

     -b                             Optional.
 Bandwidth for CTC beam search decoder.
 Default value is 0, in this case CTC greedy decoder will be used.
     -start_index                   Optional.
 Start index for Simple decoder.
 Default value is 0.
     -pad                           Optional.
 Pad symbol.
 Default value is '#'.
+    -gapi_regular_mode             Optional.
+If it is set, G-API graph is compiled in the regular execution mode; otherwise, graph is compiled in the streaming mode for processing video stream data.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.